Bataan–Cavite Interlink Bridge: Construction

 The Bataan–Cavite Interlink Bridge, envisioned to be one of the world's longest marine bridges, is estimated to cost $3.91 billion to construct.
 The amount is set to be bankrolled through a multi-tranche financing scheme under which $2.1 billion will be financed by the Asian Development Bank (ADB) while $1.14 billion will be co-financed by the Asian Infrastructure Investment Bank (AIIB).
 The remaining $664.23 million will be funded by the Philippine government.

 On December 12, 2023, the ADB announced it has approved the $2.1 billion funding it promised for the construction of this bridge.
-On December 15 of the same year, the Philippine government, through the Department of Finance (DOF), and the Asian Development Bank (ADB) signed the first tranche of the financing for this project, worth $650 million of the total $2.1 billion loan package.
+On December 15 of the same year, the Philippine government, through the Department of Finance (DOF), and the ADB signed the first tranche of the financing for this project, worth $650 million of the total $2.1 billion loan package.
 On the other hand, AIIB announced that their share of first tranche funding, worth $350 million, will be available to the Philippine government by January 2024.

 On May 22, 2024, AIIB announced that the loan for the bridge was approved, with a total cost of US$1.14 billion.

 Construction was projected to start around 2024.
 The bidding process for the first package is set to begin in January 2024.
 Construction of the bridge is estimated to take five years to complete.

 The detailed engineering design of the mega bridge project and the bidding of the initial contract package has been completed and is planned to be funded through an official development assistance (ODA).
 The construction's planned starting schedule has been moved to early or mid 2025.

+In February 2026, the DPWH recommended awarding the ₱3.07-billion contract package 2 for the BCIB project to a consortium led by China Wu Yi Co.
+Ltd. In July of that year, Secretary Vince Dizon stated that key contracts for the bridge would be awarded "very soon".